 Generally, AUSTRAC does not consider a 'collector' or 'proof coin' to be bullion because its value is determined based on qualities such as rarity and condition, rather than its precious metal content.

 However, if the price of a collector or proof coin is determined by reference to the value of its precious metal content, then it may be a bullion coin (depending on the level of purity of the metal).
-If such collector or proof coins (determined by reference to the value of the precious metal content) are purchased or sold in the course of carrying on a business, this activity will be a designated service and the purchaser or seller of such a bullion coin will be a reporting entity under the AML/CTF Act.
+If such collector or proof coins (determined by reference to the value of the precious metal content) are purchased or sold in the course of carrying on a business of dealing in bullion, this activity will be a designated service and the purchaser or seller of such a bullion coin will be a reporting entity under the AML/CTF Act.

 What are 'bullion coins'?